enebular/docs/en/InfoMotion/DatasourceMilkcocoa-v2.md

 For milkcocoa to be used locally it must be served from a http server.

-For node.js/npm users we reccomend you use a simple npm module [http-server](https://www.npmjs.com/package/http-server) to serve your index.html locally.
+For node.js users we recommend you use a simple npm module [http-server](https://www.npmjs.com/package/http-server) to serve your index.html locally.

 Or simply use
 `python -m SimpleHTTPServer 8000` in the terminal at your root directory to run the index.html.